Multiracial Americans: Black Indians in the United States

-Native American lineage and admixture in White and European-Americans

-Ben Nighthorse Campbell was born to an Azorean Portuguese mother and father of Northern Cheyenne, Apache and Pueblo Indian descent.

-Faunceway Baptiste was a multi-racial Native American of Choctaw and Euro-American heritage.
-He was a lieutenant colonel in the Civil War.

-Will Rogers was born in the Cherokee Nation to mixed race parents of Cherokee and English descent.

-Ruth Gordon's ancestor Parthena was an African mistress of Joseph Pendarvis a member of the notable, Native American descended, Landgrave family of South Carolina.

-Maria Tallchief was a member of the Osage Nation and of Ulster-Scots descent.

-Heather Locklear is of Lumbee descent.
+European ancestry among Native Americans

 Interracial relations among Native Americans and Europeans occurred from the earliest years of colonization.
 European impact was immediate, widespread and profound—more than any other race that had contact with Native Americans during the early years of colonization and nationhood.

 Some early male settlers married Native American women or had informal unions with them.
 Early contact between Native Americans and Europeans was often charged with tension, but also had moments of friendship, cooperation and intimacy.
 Several marriages took place in European colonies between European men and Native women.
 For instance, on April 5, 1614, Pocahontas, a Powhatan woman in present-day Virginia, married the Virginian colonist John Rolfe of Jamestown.
 Their son Thomas Rolfe was an ancestor to many descendants in First Families of Virginia.
 As a result, discriminatory laws (such as those against African Americans) often excluded Native Americans during this period.
 In the early 19th century, the Native American woman Sacagawea, who would help translate for and guide the Lewis and Clark Expedition in the West, married the French-Canadian trapper Toussaint Charbonneau.

 Some Europeans living among Native Americans were called "White Indians".
 They "lived in native communities for years, learned native languages fluently, attended native councils, and often fought alongside their native companions."
 European traders and trappers often married Native American women from tribes on the frontier and had families with them.
 Sometimes these marriages were done for political reasons between a Native American tribe and the European traders.
 Some traders, who kept bases in the cities, had what were called "country wives" among Native Americans, with legal European-American wives and children at home in the city.
 Not all abandoned their "natural" mixed-race children.
 Some arranged for sons to be sent to European-American schools for their education.
 Early European colonists were predominately men and Native American women were at risk for rape or sexual harassment especially if they were enslaved.